 - If you have other coverage like a Medicare Advantage Plan, review your “Explanation of Benefits.”
 Report anything suspicious to your insurer.

 If you think your provider incorrectly charged you for the COVID-19 vaccine, ask them for a refund.
 If you think your provider charged you for an office visit or other fee, but the only service you got was a COVID-19 vaccine, report them to the Office of the Inspector General, U.S. Department of Health and Human Services by calling 1-800-HHS-TIPS or visiting TIPS.HHS.GOV.

 Be alert for scammers trying to steal your Medicare Number

-Medicare covers the vaccine at no cost to you, so if anyone asks you for your Medicare Number to get access to the vaccine, you can bet it’s a scam.
+Medicare covers the vaccine at no cost to you, so if anyone asks you for your Medicare Number to get the vaccine or to get a free COVID-19 test, you can bet it’s a scam.

 Scammers may use the COVID-19 public health emergency to take advantage of people while they’re distracted.
 As always, guard your Medicare card like a credit card, check Medicare claims summary forms for errors.
 If someone calls asking for your Medicare Number, hang up.